MikeMitterer/dart-http_utils/README.md

 http_utils on [PUB][8]

 ###History###
+* 1.1.0 - RestUrl provides you with some default settings for your server and generats Urls, Uris or URIBuilder
 * 1.0.7 - "build" builds the Uri now with the supplied values.
 It replaces any URI template parameter with the values "toString" method

 ###License###